macrozone/seminar_np/app/client/app.coffee.md

 that gives us a glimpse of whats coming next.

-We introduce such an oracle for online problems and try to find out, how much information do we need from the oracle to get an optimal solution.
+We introduce such an oracle for online problems and try to find out, how much information do we need from this oracle to get an optimal solution.

-In this interactive paper, we deal with the so called online knapsack problem, where we have knapsack that we want to fill with a maximum amount of value but respect the maximum capacity of it.
+In this interactive paper, we deal with the so called online simple knapsack problem, where we have knapsack that we want to fill with a maximum amount of value but respect the maximum capacity of it.